Here are five BAD root cause analysis questions one should never ask, plus some MUCH BETTER options.

 Bad Root Cause Analysis Question #4: Why won’t they learn?

 All too often we wonder why people fail to absorb the hours of content we dump on them during an onboarding session.
 Why can’t they remember all of our work rules?
-We review them at least once a year.
-Is the problem a failure to learn or a failure to apply what ones knows?
+Too many people only receive refresher training once a year.
 Memory has its limitations, even with annual reinforcement.

 As humans, we also struggle to learn from our past mistakes.
 Do you struggle to understand why people fail to learn from their past errors?
 If so, look at yourself.
 How often do you make changes to keep repeat errors from the past from occurring again?